WoyramA/MechaCar_Statistical_Analysis/README.md

 #### Ha3: There is a statistical difference between the observed sample mean performance of Manufacturing Lot 3 and that of other competitors.

 #### Method
 The MechaCar company decided to gather data from consumers who use their products and compare the data obtained against data from competitors.
 Suspension coils from three different manufacturing Lots of the MechaCar company were compared as follows Lot 1, Lot 2 and Lot 3.
 Data from 150 cars having suspension coils produced from Lots 1, 2 and 3 were obtained prepared to be analyzed using the R-statistical tool.
 The suspension coils performance was measured in pounds per inch (PSI) and this value was compared across all three groups.
 Descriptive summary statistics were conducted on the data and the means, standard deviations and variance of the suspension coils from the three manufacturing Lots as well as acrossboard were determined.

+In general, a t-test compares the mean of a sample to a known or hypothesized value, such as a population mean.
+The resulting output of the t-test provides a p-value, which represents the probability of obtaining a test statistic as extreme or more extreme than the one observed, assuming the null hypothesis is true.
+The null hypothesis in this case is that the mean PSI for the manufacturing lot is equal to 1,500 pounds per square inch.If the p-value is less than the significance level (usually 0.05), we reject the null hypothesis and conclude that there is evidence to suggest that the sample mean is statistically different from the population mean.
 The t-test was also used to compare if there would be a statistical difference between the observed sample mean suspension coil PSI and the presumed population mean PSI for each Manufacturing Lot as well as all Lots.
 The results are shown below in the results section:

 #### Results